cloudflare/cloudflare-docs/products/workers/src/content/tutorials/deploy-a-static-wordpress-site/index.md

 The newly generated `wp-static` directory will contain three components:

 1. A `public` directory, representing the site you want to deploy to Workers.
 This will be the location of your WordPress site.
-2. A `workers-site` directory, which contains the Workers script that will serve your website content.
+1. A `workers-site` directory, which contains the Workers script that will serve your website content.
 In this tutorial, you will not change anything in this folder.
-3. A `wrangler.toml` file, which contains the configuration details for our `wp-static` file.
+1. A `wrangler.toml` file, which contains the configuration details for your `wp-static` directory.
 You will populate this file with some information before the project is deployed.

 When deploying a website using Workers Sites, your static code – your HTML, CSS, and JavaScript – will be uploaded to Workers KV.
 The location of these files is by default the `public` folder mentioned above.